SDWebImage/SDWebImageSVGCoder/README.md

 Note since UIImageView/NSImageView support this vector rendering, it means this coder plugin can be compatible for [SwiftUI](https://developer.apple.com/xcode/swiftui/).
 Check [SDWebImageSwiftUI](https://github.com/SDWebImage/SDWebImageSwiftUI/issues/50) for usage.

+Note: for watchOS, which does not support UIKit, so you can not use vector image format. (including both SVG and PDF)

 ### Render SVG as bitmap image

 In most cases, vector SVG is preferred.
-But however, sometimes you may want the bitmap form of SVG, used for image processing.
+But however, sometimes you may want the bitmap form of SVG, used for image processing or watchOS.

 By default it use the SVG viewBox size.
 You can also specify a desired size during image loading using `.imageThumbnailPixelSize` context option.
 And you can specify whether or not to keep aspect ratio during scale using `.imagePreserveAspectRatio` context option.